-PRECAUTIONS:

-General: RENOVA should be used only as an adjunct to a comprehensive skin care and sunlight avoidance program.
+PRECAUTIONS: adjunct to a comprehensive skin care and sunlight avoidance program.
 (See INDICATIONS AND USAGE section.)

+USAUE section.)
 If a drug sensitivity, chemical irritation, or a systemic adverse reaction develops, use of RENOVA should be discontinued.
 Weather extremes, such as wind or cold, may be more irritating to patients using tretinoin-containing products.
 Information for Patients: See Patient Package Insert